Fractured Magic: Egil Interlude V

 Roman looked at him.
 Though his expression was hard to read in the darkness, it struck Roman as open, innocent.
 “I live here.”

-“Your accent is Troasian, though, isn’t it?
-That’s a rather long way from here.”
+“Your accent’s Troasian, isn’t it?
+That’s a long way from here.”

 “It is.”

 Despite himself, Roman laughed.
 He remembered the first time he’d seen the inside of this forest.
-He’d been weary and injured, stumbling in after his escape from Gallontea.
-He’d had Unity guards and other Enforcers on his heels and his heart had been breaking for Bellona, the girl he’d left behind.
+He’d been weary and injured, stumbling in after his escape from Gallonten.
+He’d had Unity guards and other Enforcers on his heels and his heart had been breaking for Bellona, his apprentice, the girl he’d left behind.

 For the most part, Leandros respected Roman’s silence, though he occasionally asked about strange plants or animals they passed along the way.
 Roman didn’t mind the questions, nor the wonder with which Leandros asked them.
-With the forest matching their easy silence, they head the music of Home long before they reached the city.
-Leandros gasped when he heard it and turned to Roman with wide eyes, but Roman just beckoned him on.
+With the forest matching their easy silence, they heard the music of Home long before they reached the city.
+Leandros gasped when he gentle strains first reached them and turned to Roman with eyes blown wide in the dark, but Roman just beckoned him on.
 Before long, the ground dropped out ahead of them and the city sprawled below.
 It was lovely at night, like a reflection of the sky; the lanterns lit throughout seemed as distant as stars.
 But if Roman squinted, he could make out central field and all the small figures that danced and swayed to strange melodies upon it.

 “This is Home?”
 Leandros whispered.
 He dropped to his knees at the edge of the hill, staring down at the city with evident awe.
 “From the stories they tell in Alfheim, I was expecting…”